StStep/ink-godot-example/README.md

 While I originally intended to simply use the ink-runtime-engine.dll, I ran into some issues importing it within Godot.
 I was able to access it with Reflection, but the visual studio 'Add-Reference' option was leading to missing 'System.Runtime' assembly references.
-After failing to solve this issue, I resorted to including the Ink runtime code in the project as a git submodule.
+After failing to solve this issue, I resorted to including the Ink runtime code in the project as source.

 # References